sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - llm-based-methods/1500 - draft-query-group.md

 ---

+TODOs:

+- how to integrate into wording for Summarizer (if not deprecated) and Computed Fields

 Extracts individual facts in a document, such as the date of an invoice, the liability limit of an insurance policy, or the destination address of a shipping container delivery.

 - When you configure the Multimodal Engine parameter, this method can extra data from non-text images, such as photographs, charts, or illustrations.
 For an example, see [Example: Extract from images](doc:query-group#example-extract-from-images).